Overview

 Resources

-In addition to online therapy, there are resources available to help individuals overcome or prevent repeated instances of cannabis intoxication.
+In addition to online therapy, there are resources available to help individuals overcome or prevent repeated instances of marijuana intoxication.
 One potential source is the Substance Abuse and Mental Health Services Administration (SAMHSA), which provides information and support on cannabis use and its possible side effects.

 For those seeking assistance during their recovery journey, community-based support groups like Marijuana Anonymous offer an encouraging, non-judgmental environment where individuals can share their experiences and learn from each other.
-There are also various organizations, including the National Institute on Drug Abuse, and local support groups around your area that may provide support and information on the risks and prevention of cannabis intoxication.
+There are also various organizations, including the National Institute on Drug Abuse, and local support groups around your area that may provide support and information on the risks and prevention of cannabis use.

 For help with substance use, contact SAMHSA’s National Helpline at 1-800-662-HELP (4357).